What Is Codeine?

-When a person abuses codeine, they are likely seeking euphoria and intense relaxation.
+When a person uses codeine, they are likely seeking euphoria and intense relaxation.
 However, in addition to the desired effects, there are numerous unwanted effects as well.

-The more immediate effects of codeine abuse include:
+The more immediate effects of codeine use include the following:

 Over time, additional symptoms may occur, such as:

-Long-term side effects of codeine abuse may also include:
+Long-term side effects of codeine use may also include:

-High doses of codeine react in the body in a similar way as alcohol intoxication.
+High doses of codeine react in the body similarly to alcohol intoxication.
 Slurring words, nodding off, and lack of coordination can be a good indication a person who takes codeine has taken too much.

-Codeine abuse is a key risk factor for opioid addiction.
-Codeine abuse can lead to tolerance and eventually dependence.
+Codeine use is a crucial risk factor for opioid addiction.
+Codeine use can lead to tolerance and, eventually, dependence.
 When a person is codeine-dependent, they will experience withdrawal symptoms if they attempt to stop taking codeine.

 In many cases, avoiding withdrawal is a reason for maintaining opioid dependence and potentially opioid addiction.

-When a person is struggling with codeine addiction, they typically struggle with the side effects of codeine abuse.
+When a person is struggling with codeine addiction, they typically struggle with the side effects of codeine use.
 They may also show behaviors indicative of codeine addiction, such as:

-Many people in the U.S. struggle with codeine abuse.
-Prescription opioid abuse is often a precursor to heroin addiction.
+Many people in the U.S. struggle with codeine use.
+Prescription opioid use is often a precursor to heroin addiction.

-- About 80 percent of people using heroin admitted they first abused opioid painkillers.
+- About 80 percent of people using heroin admitted they first used opioid painkillers.

 - On average, 130 people die every day from an opioid overdose.